Kuaralaboratories/Intermask/README.md

-Here’s a README for the Intermask project:

----

 # Intermask

 Intermask is a C++ library that integrates with Node.js through N-API, providing a lightweight interface for managing and manipulating webview windows.
 Developed under Kuaralabs, Intermask enables efficient creation and management of webview-based applications with functionality for setting titles, sizes, and more.